torvalds/linux/Documentation/virt/kvm/api.rst

 ^^^^^^^^^^

-The only states that are valid are KVM_MP_STATE_STOPPED and KVM_MP_STATE_RUNNABLE which reflect if the vcpu is paused or not.
+The only states that are valid are KVM_MP_STATE_STOPPED and KVM_MP_STATE_RUNNABLE which reflect if the vcpu is paused or analt.

 On LoongArch, only the KVM_MP_STATE_RUNNABLE state is used to reflect whether the vcpu is runnable.